From the Editor’s Desk

 The Interest is Growing

-by Jordan Kotick, CMTFresh on the heels of our successful decisions from the SROs, I have received a substantial increase in inquiries.
-The majority of the calls and emails have been regarding the CMT designation, its...
+Fresh on the heels of our successful decisions from the SROs, I have received a substantial increase in inquiries.
+The...

 IFTA Update